 In her short time as a recruiting coordinator in Evanston, Guth contributed to an already top recruiting class in the country during the 2012-13 season.
-When that highly-ranked recruiting class arrived in Evanston, Guth helped develop Coffey into a First Team All-Big Ten honoree, Inman into one of the team's leading scorers and point guard Ashley Deary into an All-Big Ten honoree and 2014 Nancy Lieberman Award finalist.
-She also helped guide a young Wildcats' squad that started three true freshmen, a sophomore and junior, to three wins over top-25 opponents along with a run in the 2014 WNIT where the Wildcats reached the third round and accumulated 17 wins along the way.
+When that highly-ranked recruiting class arrived in Evanston, Guth helped develop Nia Coffey into a First Team All-Big Ten honoree, Christen Inman into one of the team's leading scorers and point guard Ashley Deary into an All-Big Ten honoree and 2014 Nancy Lieberman Award finalist.
+She also helped guide a young Wildcats squad that started three true freshmen, a sophomore and a junior to three wins over top 25 opponents along with a run in the 2014 WNIT where the Wildcats reached the third round and accumulated 17 wins along the way.

-During her first stint in New Haven, Guth was instrumental in Yale's resurgence as a contender for the Ivy League championship and helped guide the Bulldogs to their best two-year record in 18 years and the most Ivy League wins in a two-year span (18; 10-4 in 2010-11, 8-6 in 2011-12) in the program's history.
+During her first stint in New Haven, Guth was instrumental in Yale's resurgence as a contender for the Ivy League championship.
+She helped guide the Bulldogs to their best two-year record in 18 years and the most Ivy League wins in a two-year span in the program's history (18; 10-4 in 2010-11, 8-6 in 2011-12).

 Guth helped lead the Bulldogs to a 14-15 finish in 2010-11, which included a second-place 10-4 finish in the Ivy League standings, Yale's first sweep of Harvard since 1993-94 and the program's first-ever appearance in the WNIT.
 Yale finished tied for second in the Ivy League with Harvard, with both teams closing the season with identical 10-4 records in League play.
 It was Yale's highest finish in the Ivy League standings since the 1988-89 season, the only other season that Yale finished Ivy play with a 10-4 mark.
 Yale earned the Ivy's automatic berth in the WNIT by sweeping Harvard during the regular season.